bazel-contrib/bazel-lib/docs/strings.md

 hex(<a href="#hex-number">number</a>)
 </pre>

-Format integer to hexdecimal representation
+Format integer to hexadecimal representation

 **PARAMETERS**